fbpx

 Are there any hacks to see who follows my playlist on Spotify?

-Some listeners may also follow the playlist creator to stay up to date with any new playlists that they may add and Spotify does allow users to be able to view who follows their Spotify user accounts.
+Some listeners may also follow the playlist name or creator to stay up to date with any new playlists that they may add and Spotify does allow users to be able to view who follows their Spotify user accounts.

 To view who follows your Spotify user account, follow these simple steps: